 Effectively, we’ve prepared a new platform, based on Symfony and React, with dedicated panels for every type of user: employers, employees, venue owners, cashiers, admins and more.
 Everything is based on our custom white-label design system which allows new clients of Arantio to brand their company profiles in no time.

 The Arantio platform turned out to be so successful that, over the course of the years, dozens of our developers have been working on it.
 It’s quite difficult to find a person at The Software House that wasn’t involved in the project.

-The development of Arantio benefits and e-payments platform was the beginning of a real avalanche of similar benefits administration software products, not only for employees.
+The development of Arantio benefits and e-payments platform was the beginning of a real avalanche of similar benefits software solutions, administration software products and HR benefits software, not only for employees.
 The most successful and most interesting ones were Vaana and Sysmä.

 Again, The Software House developed the new system.
 The main idea was to connect the separate system with the existing Arantio Core API and to add a customised frontend part of the app.
 Also, our developers were responsible for the so-called BFF (backend for frontend) development, creating the proxy to connect the brand new frontend with the existing API.

 Uff, and it received very positive feedback.
 According to the users, Vaana is visually appealing and it has a very intuitive interface.
 It became one of the most popular applications of this kind in the region.
 Available in over 70 Finnish municipalities, it’s used by more than 1 million users and 1200 service providers in whole Finland.